Freedom Summer Goals and Purposes Document Study

 As my husband and I are in close agreement as to our philosophy and involvement in the civil rights struggle, I wish to work near him, under the direction of CORE, in whatever capacity I may be most useful.
 My hope is to someday pass on to the children we may have a world containing more respect for the dignity and worth of all men than that world which was willed to us.

-Freedom Summer excerpt, Why people participated
+Freedom Summer excerpt, Why people went

 Discussion at Ohio orientation about why they were going: “‘Are you going,’ Vincent Harding started, ‘as “In” members of the society to pull the “Outs” in with you?
 Or are we all “Outs”?
 Are you going to bring the Negroes of Mississippi into the doubtful pleasures of middleclass existence, or to seek to build a new kind of existence in which words like ‘middle-class’ may no longer be relevant?
 Are we trying to make liberal readjustments or basic change?’
 The floor took over.